 Pursuant to the Resolution, the Authority has covenanted that, so long as any Bonds are Outstanding, the Authority shall at all times maintain rates, fees, rentals, and other charges with respect to the Water Works System as shall be required in order that in each Fiscal Year the Net Revenues shall equal at least 1.10 times the sum of the Debt Service on the Bonds for such Fiscal Year, and, in any event, as shall be required to pay or discharge all other indebtedness, charges and liens whatsoever payable out of the Revenues under the Resolution.
 For purposes of such covenant, the Resolution provides that Debt Service on any Variable Rate Bonds shall be calculated using the greater of (i) the Certified Interest Rate for such Variable Rate Bonds or (ii) the interest rate which the Authority estimates such Variable Rate Bonds will bear during the Fiscal Year for which such calculation is made.
-Pursuant to the Resolution, the Authority has also covenanted that, so long as any Bonds are Outstanding, the Authority shall at all times maintain rates, fees, rental, and other charges sufficient to pay, and any contracts entered into by the Authority for the sale or distribution of water shall contain rates, fees, rental, or other charges sufficient to pay, the cost of operation and maintenance of the Water Works System, the principal of and interest on the Bonds as the same severally become due and payable, and to maintain any reserve or other funds required by the terms of the Resolution.
+Pursuant to the Resolution, the Authority has also covenanted that, so long as any Bonds are Outstanding, the Authority for the sale or distribution of water shall contain rates, fees, rental, or other charges sufficient to pay, the cost of operation and maintenance of the Water Works System, the principal of and interest on the Bonds as the same severally become due and payable, and to maintain any reserve or other funds required by the terms of the Resolution.
 The Authority shall not reduce any such rates, fees, rentals, and other charges unless on the effective date of such reduction a Rate Consultant shall have recommended such reduction in writing and a copy of such recommendation shall have been filed with the Trustee.